zerkotin/javascript/README.md

 - [proxies.js](ES6/proxies.js)

 ## Credits:
-code examples are copied/inspired by "you dont know js" and "MDN"
+Code examples are copied/inspired by "you dont know js" and "MDN"